ndexbio/gsoc_llm/README.md

 This goal of this project is to develop a Python web application that utilizes Large Language Models (LLMs) for extracting, transforming, and visualizing molecular interaction networks from scientific literature.
 This project is leveraging LLMs' advanced natural language processing capabilities, the application will interpret complex academic texts to construct knowledge graphs.
 These results would be uploaded to the Network Data Exchange (NDEx) platform, enabling researchers to manage and visualize biological data more effectively.

 Key deliverables include:
 1. An Interactive Web Extension for Cytoscape: Develop a web extension for the Cytoscape web application that facilitates document processing and interaction extraction using Large Language Models (LLMs).
-This extension will allow the creation of knowledge graphs directly from scientific literature, making the tool one of the first "app" extensions for the new Cytoscape Web platform.
 2. Benchmarking of Extraction Methods: Perform benchmarking to compare results from LLMs with those obtained using Indra Reach API.
 This comparison aims to evaluate the performance and accuracy of the LLMs in extracting biological interactions from text, providing insights into their effectiveness relative to established extraction tools.
 3. Integration with NDEx for Network Management: Achieve seamless integration with the NDEx API for uploading CX2 networks and visualizing these networks in Cytoscape.
 NDEx (Network Data Exchange) is a platform that allows for the storage, sharing, and visualization of biological networks, enabling researchers to manage their data more effectively.
 This integration will ensure that the extracted networks are readily accessible for further analysis and interpretation and visualizations using Cytoscape, an open-source software platform specifically designed for visualizing complex networks and integrating these with any type of attribute data.